 There has never been a more important moment in American history to fight against the criminalization of poverty.
 In a free society, there should be no place for any kind of wealth-based banishment.

-Along with Little Rock law firm McMath Woods P.A., Equal Justice Under Law is seeking an injunction from a federal court to prevent the City and the McCrory Police Chief from enforcing the ordinance.
+Along with Little Rock law firm McMath Woods P.A., Equal Justice Under Law filed a first in its kind federal lawsuit challenging McCrory’s policy as unconstitutional.
+Our complaint sought an injunction from a federal court to prevent the City and the McCrory Police Chief from enforcing the ordinance.
 Our Class Action Complaint and TRO brief argue that the Trailer-Banishment Ordinance is unconstitutional on five grounds: (1) it violates substantive due process by infringing on residents’ fundamental right not to be forcibly expelled from their place of residence; (2) it discriminates on the basis of wealth status without any rational connection to a legitimate government interest in violation of the Equal Protection Clause; (3) it criminalizes poverty and thus violates the Constitution’s proscription against criminalization of status; (4) it violates the Eighth Amendments excessive fines clause because any fine simply for being poor is excessive; and (5) it ignores procedural due process by imposing punishment without any process whatsoever.

 To support this case (and work like it), please support Equal Justice Under Law HERE.